- Depending on the circumstances of your car accident, you may need to file a report with the DMV, the police, and your insurance company.

 - To report to the DMV, you must fill out and submit the SR-1 form within 10 days.

 - If you fail to fill out and submit a car accident report with the DMV, your license may be suspended.

-- If someone was hurt or killed in a car accident, and you were one of the drivers, you must report the accident to the police within 90 minutes.
+- If someone was hurt or killed in an auto accident, and you were one of the drivers, you must report the accident to the police within 90 minutes.

 Reporting a Car Accident to the DMV

 To fill out this form, you will need certain information: including the location and time of the accident, the names, addresses, birthdates, driver’s licenses, and license plate numbers and states for the other drivers involved in the accident.
-You will also need their insurance company, policy number, and expiration date.
+You will also need their insurance information including the insurance company, policy number, and expiration date.

 The report can be delivered to your local DMV office or mailed to the office of the department of Sacramento at the following address:

 Department of Motor Vehicles

 Mail Station J237

 P.O.
 Box 942884